Google pays homage to the late scientist Stephen Hawking on his 80th birthday - ExBulletin

 Scientists suffered from ALS (Amyotrophic Lateral Sclerosis).
 This is a neurodegenerative disease, also known as Lugeric’s disease, which is usually fatal within a few years.
 He was diagnosed in 1963 at the age of 21, and doctors initially lived with him for only a few years.

 “I spent my life traveling in space in my heart,” he says.
 “My goal is simple.
-It’s a complete understanding of the universe, why it remains and why it exists.
-One of the basic rules of the universe is nothing perfect.
-That is.
-Perfection simply does not exist.
-Imperfections, neither you nor I will exist. “
+It’s a complete understanding of the universe, why it remains, and why it exists.
+One of the basic rules of the universe is perfect.
+There is nothing.
+Perfection simply doesn’t exist.
+Without imperfections, neither you nor I would have existed. “

 A statement about the animation of Hawking’s daughter Lucy and sons Robert and Tim Hawking said: 2 minutes animation! “